 COMP2040.
 Introduction to Web Development (3); or,

 COMP2260.
 Event-Driven Programming (3); and,

 COMP2260L.
 Event-Driven Programming Laboratory (1)

-COMP2750.
-Data Structures (3)

-COMP3330.
-Database Design and Programming (3); and,

-COMP3330L.
-Database Design and Programming Laboratory (1)

-COMP3370.
-Systems Analysis and Design (3)

 One additional 3-credit COMP-prefixed course numbered 3000 or above

 Minor, Mathematics

 Objective: This program will give a student a background in the field of mathematics with one of two options.

 Administrator: Chair, Department of Mathematics and Computer Science

-Requirements: 20-21 credits, including 12 upper division credits.
-Every student must
+Requirements: A minimum of 21 credits, including at least 13 upper division credits.

-complete the following three courses along with one of the two options.
+Every student must complete the following three courses along with one of the two options.

 MATH2510.
 Calculus I (4)

 MATH2520.
 Calculus II (4)

 MATH3320.
 Linear Algebra (3)

 Option A

 MATH3310.
 Introduction to Abstract Mathematics (3)

 MATH4320.
 Modern Algebra (4); or,

 MATH4510.
 Introduction to Real Analysis (4)

 MATH3240.
 Probability and Statistics I (3); or,

 MATH3560.
 Numerical Analysis (3)

 Option B

 Three of the following courses: